 Don't Blame Me For What You Are

-What you soon enough notice, when you're commenting in a blog, is which commenters are reasonable, and logical, and which are not.
-The more you comment, the clearer this becomes, and the quicker you come to identify the illogical persons.
-You come to recognize, when you are really engaging the reasoning of people, just how illogical and hollow much of that reasoning is, and just how much some people are living in fantasy worlds.
+What you soon enough notice, when you're commenting in a blog, is just how much some people are living in fantasy worlds.
 You can even recognize - because is is so obvious and blatant - some denial, projection, displacement, and narcissism; and you can observe how those things infringe upon reality.

 If you're like me, you come to trust your own reasoning more and more, and your own grasp of reality more and more.
 It's been a growing-up experience for me.
 Three years ago, when I commented at a blog, I could not help desiring that other commenters would appreciate my comment, and I could not help being somewhat devastated when they did not.
 I still hope other commenters will appreciate my contributions, but now I am completely undevastated when they do not.
 In fact, I couldn't care less.
-When occasion arises, I'm perfectly willing to admit to illogical or uninformed thinking, and then publicly change my opinion about something.
-I'm perfectly confident about my IQ, and about my wisdom.
-Both are good, but both are certainly surpass-able by many people, and I'm perfectly fine with that.
+When occasion arises: I'm perfectly willing to admit to illogical or uninformed thinking, then publicly change my opinion.
+I'm confident of my IQ and wisdom.
+Both are certainly surpass-able by many people, and I'm fine with that.
 And I truly don't care about whatever the delusional and the narcissistic and the otherwise goofy can dream up to say.

-Now, that's a big deal for me, because I have cared about that stuff for almost all my life - up until about two years or so ago, when it finally dawned that I was wiser than the delusional, and the narcissistic, and the goofy.
+Now, that's a big deal for me, because I have cared about that stuff for almost all my life - up until about two years or so ago, when it finally dawned that I was in many instances wiser than the delusional, the overtly narcissistic, and the goofy.
 I'm very grateful that realization finally, honestly and truly, dawned in me.
 It's a big step forward.
 I've been thinking about that step forward a lot lately, probably because I've been noticing how the barbs coming my direction have been making absolutely zero impact.
-When you are confident in who you are, and in your strengths, and in your limitations, it's like a deflector shield against meaningless bullshit.
-Barbs do not penetrate, but rather bounce away - maybe even faster than they came, with no effort needed on my part to aid the bouncing.
+When you are confident in who you are, and in your strengths, and in your limitations, it's like a deflector shield against meaningless manure.
+Barbs bounce away - maybe even faster than they came in, with no effort needed on my part to aid the bouncing.

 I started commenting, about eight months ago, at a blog written and frequented mostly by Canadians.
 It is filled with commenters who believe the vast majority of Christians and conservatives are evil, and who believe the vast majority of Christians and conservatives have nefarious motives for their actions.
 The blogger is very smart, and is a decent guy, and even has some conservative leanings, but he also buys into the construct that Christians and "American-type" conservatives are evil people with nefarious motives.
 For the entire time I've been there, I've been the only person on that blog who disagreed with the "evil and nefarious" construct.